Skip to content

 The relation between the mkdocs.yaml file, the md files and the javascript files (BizEvents) in the snippets folder.#

-file has at the top a snippet --8<-- "snippets/index.js"
+Example the index.md file has at the top a snippet --8<-- "snippets/index.js"

-Meaning before going live, after you have created all your MD files, make sure th: - each page.md file has a snippet/page.js file associated with it - the page.js file inside reflects the same name as in the mkdocs.yaml file, so RUM reflects the page the user is reading.
+Meaning before going live, after you have created all your MD files, make sure that: - each page.md file has a snippet/page.js file associated with it - the page.js file inside reflects the same name as in the mkdocs.yaml file, so RUM reflects the page the user is reading.

 Headings in MKDocs#